-- For gather: --gather --traditional - For reports: --report --traditional
+For gather: netbackup deployment insights --gather --traditional

+■ For reports: netbackup_deployment_insights --report --traditional

-The utility generates the report in multiple steps.
+The tool generates the report in multiple steps.
 Data is gathered in the first step, and then analyzed and presented.

-Table 1-3 Using nbdeployutil to gather and report licensing information
+Steps to gather and report licensing information Table 1-3

 Step Action Description Step 1 Complete prerequisites.
 If you want to gather data from one master for other remote master servers, ensure that you have granted the necessary access across all servers: See "Requirements before gathering data for multiple master servers in capacity licensing" on page 17.
 Multiple master servers are only supported in capacity licensing.
-For back-level master servers, load the engineering binary that is associated with nbdeployutil onto all master servers for which you want to gather information.
-Gather the backup size data The nbdeployutil utility uses the following options to gather data from one or more master servers. nbdeployutilgather [output=DIRECTORY]
+For back-level master servers, load the engineering binary that is associated with netbackup_deployment_insights onto all master servers for which you want to gather information.
+Gather the backup size data The tool uses the following options to gather data from one or more master servers. netbackup_deployment_insightsgather [output=DIRECTORY] You can continue using the nbdeployutil command with the same options.